acdc-digital/solomon-Desktop-App/README.md

 **Latest Release:**
 v1.1.48

+**Stable Version:**
+v1.1.15

-Our Nextjs front end is hosted on Vercel, with an animated background.
-The Apple .dmg has been corrected.
+Our Nextjs front end is hosted on Vercel.
+The Apple .dmg has been corrected, but is non-secure.
 Notary has been disabled (temporarily) until a more robust structure can be reviewed for Prodcution.
 In the meantime, contuing in development-mode for now [scaffolding is there].

 #### Git Update Version Main Commands (steps)
 1. git add .